Why did Jesus choose Judas Iscariot as a disciple if He knew Judas was going to betray him?

 Jesus answered them, “Did I Myself not choose you, the twelve, and yet one of you is a devil?”
 Now He meant Judas the son of Simon Iscariot, for he, one of the twelve, was going to betray Him.
 John 6:71 (NASB)

-And John 12:4 tells us again that Judas was intending to betray Jesus.
-Why did Jesus choose Judas?
+John 12:4 tells us again that Judas would be the betrayer of Jesus.
+So why would Jesus choose Judas?
 There are probably many reasons.
 One reason could be that Jesus wanted to show us how to love even our enemies.
-Another reason could be that God wanted to leave an example for us that even those we trust may not be real.
+Another reason could be that God wanted to leave an example for us that even those we trust may betray us.
 John 13:22 tells us that even after Jesus told His disciples that one them would betray Him, they did not know who would possibly do so.
 Often there are no visible signs that someone will betray us.

 Why Jesus Chose Judas

-The main reason Jesus chose Judas is given to us in John 13:18-22,
+The main reason Jesus chose Judas is given in John 13:18-22,

 It was done so that the prophecies of old would be fulfilled.
-The prophecy quoted here is Psalm 41:9.
-Judas was such an evil man that John 17:12 tells us that Judas is the son of perdition.
+The prophecy Jesus quoted is Psalm 41:9.
+His statement reveals why He selected Judas.
+John 17:12 tells us Judas is the son of perdition.
 The Greek word for perdition is apoleia and it means “destroying or utter destruction.”

 While I was with them, I was keeping them in Thy name which Thou hast given Me; and I guarded them, and not one of them perished but the son of perdition, that the Scripture might be fulfilled.
 John 17:12 (NASB)

 Here is another instance of fulfilled prophecy.
-Judas did not lose his spiritual life; he never had it.
+Judas did not lose his salvation; he was never saved.
 This has been clear since John 6:64.
 This is not a picture of a swan becoming dirty, but of a pig that never left the mud.
-The next passage is hard to understand for one who had been so close to Jesus and then betray the sinless Son of God.
-But he reveals how sinful a person can be – even people in the church.
+It is hard to understand how he could have been so close to Jesus and then betray the sinless Son of God.
+But he reveals how sinful a person can be – even so-called Christians in the church.
 Judas was a tare among the wheat.

-So we should not be surprised that churches have problems and supposed “Christians” leave the faith.
+Therefore, we should not be surprised that churches have problems and supposed “Christians” leave the faith.
 Acts 1:16-17 states that prophecy was fulfilled when Judas betrayed Christ.

 Why did Jesus choose Judas?
 The major reason is to fulfill prophecy.
 Jesus knew that Judas would betray Him.
-God knew it long ago.
-Jesus could have chosen someone else, but scripture had to be fulfilled.
+Jesus could have chosen someone else, but Scripture had to be fulfilled.
 This is an important lesson for Christians.
-Just because someone says they are a Christian does not make them a Christian.
+Just because someone says they are a Christian does not mean they are a Christian.
 1 John 2:19 teaches us that if someone leaves the faith they were never a true Christian.

-Suggested Links:Does the Bible indicate that Judas was unsaved?
+Suggested Links:Does the Bible indicate that Judas was not saved?

 Did Jesus have two disciples named Judas?